-Retrieve Information for Display enables simple and rapid access to patient information for better care.
-It supports access to existing persistent documents in well-known presentation formats such as CDA, PDF, JPEG, etc. It also supports access to specific key patient-centric information such as with two other IHE profiles - Enterprise User Authentication and Patient Identifier Crossreferencing, this profile's reach can extend across organization boundaries within an enterprise.
+- 595 Retrieve Information for Display enables simple and rapid access to patient information for better care.
+It supports access to existing persistent documents in well-known presentation formats such as CDA, PDF, JPEG, etc. It also supports access to specific key patient-centric information such as allergies, current medications, summary of reports, etc. for presentation to a clinician.
+It complements workflows from within the users' on-screen workspace or application.
+By linking it - with two other IHE profiles Enterprise User Authentication and Patient Identifier Crossreferencing, this profile's reach can extend across organization boundaries within an enterprise.
 This IHE Integration Profile leverages HTTP, Web Services, IT presentation formats and HL7 CDA Level 1.